Writer-environmentalist Peter Matthiessen dies

 Matthiessen’s early novels were short, tentative efforts: “Race Rock,” ″Raditzer” and “Partisans,” which features a wealthy young man who confides “his ignorance of human misery.”
 In need of money, Matthiessen also wrote for such magazines as Holiday and Sports Illustrated.

-In 1961, Matthiessen emerged as a major novelist with "At Play in the Fields of the Lord," his tale of missionaries under siege from both natives and mercenaries in the jungles of Brazil.
-Its detailed account of a man's hallucinations brought him a letter of praise from LSD guru Timothy Leary.
+In 1961, Matthiessen became a major novelist with “At Play in the Fields of the Lord,” his tale of missionaries under siege from both natives and mercenaries in the jungles of Brazil.
+Its detailed account of a man’s hallucinations brought him a letter of praise from LSD guru Timothy Leary.
 The book was later adapted into a film of the same name, starring John Lithgow and Daryl Hannah.

 In the 1980s and ’90s, Matthiessen published a trio of novels — “Killing Mr. Watson,” ″Lost Man’s River” and “Bone by Bone” — about a community in Florida’s Everglades at the turn of the 20th century and a predatory planter.
 Unhappy, especially with “Lost Man’s River,” he spent years revising and condensing all three books into “Shadow Country,” published in 2008 and a surprise National Book Award winner.